eiconggas/advanced_webprogs/README.md

-# advanced_webprogs
+# REPOSITORY FOR "ADVANCED WEB PROGRAMMING" COURSE
-Repository for "ADVANCED WEB PROGRAMMING" COURSE for BS601
+Repository for "ADVANCED WEB PROGRAMMING" course for BS601.
+All projects, files, and annotations will be added within this repository.

+## AUTHOR/PROGRAMMER/DEVELOPER
+1. CONGGAS, Emman Isaac D.